 Tax charges in the first five tax years

 If you move your UK pension to a QROPS the transfer will NOT incur any tax charge.
-However, this must be less than your lifetime allowance, which stands at £1.8 million for 2010/11.
+However, this must be less than your lifetime allowance.

 Withdrawals after you reach retirement age are tax free in the first five years, providing you take no more than 25 percent as a lump-sum payment.